Looking to get involved? Join us!

 The Diversity Club is open to all AUGS students who show an interest in understanding others from different backgrounds.
 This inclusive club thrives on, AND embraces ALL students from a range of cultural/ethnic and social environments.
 The 2021-2022 year will focus on: HAVING FUN and enjoying the company of others while improving our awareness of the social constructs that unite us, divide us and empower us.
 Please join us as we make a positive impact on our community and on the lives of all of you, our members!

-Parents: If you are interested in being a guest-speaker, or would like to join or visit our group please contact Mrs. Regan and Ms. Johnson
+Parents: If you are interested in being a guest-speaker, or would like to join or visit our group, please contact Mrs. Johnson and Mrs. Sammons

-Warrior Student Council at Antioch Upper Grade School offers students an avenue to contribute to their school.
-WSC also offers students the opportunity to develop their leadership skills.
-Community involvement and service are very important facets of Warrior Student Council.
+The Student Council at Antioch Upper Grade School offers students an avenue to contribute to their school.
+AUGS Student Council also offers students the opportunity to develop their leadership skills.
+Community involvement and service are very important facets of Student Council.
 Another facet is to communicate with all students to inform them about school activities.
-WSC sponsors events like Locker Set-Up and at Back to School Night before the start of each school year.
-WSC also sponsors several school dances which are key social events at Antioch Upper Grade School along with events such as the fall and spring athletic cookouts.
-Warrior Student Council is open to all students at Antioch Upper Grade School who are willing to contribute in a positive way.
+Student Council also sponsors several school dances which are key social events at Antioch Upper Grade School and are excited to partner with the AUGS Boosters on some of those activities.
+Student Council is open to all students at Antioch Upper Grade School who are willing to contribute in a positive way.
+Applications were made available at the beginning of the year and that process is now complete.

 Click here for the Student Council Website